Sanjeeta773/merge-conflict-assignment/README.md

-# README Title by Person B
+# Title changed by Person B